LTEC Master’s Degree, Campus-based

 The LTEC department abides by the required minimum scores as set by the UH Manoa Graduate Division.
 As such, there may not be a minimum score requirement.
 Nonetheless, test scores should reflect an adequate understanding of English.

-A teaching license is not required for admissions to the LTEC program.
+No, a teaching license is not required for admission into any LTEC program.

 No, but some experience in teaching or training is useful.
 What is important is the applicant's understanding of and commitment to the field of educational technology.